 Any changes to the planning system must be fit for purpose for use by communities and neighbourhoods.
-New processes for neighbourhood plans, neighbourhood development orders and the community right to build must be easy to understand and simple to implement.
+New processes for neighbourhood plans, neighbourhood development orders and the community right to build must be easy to understand and simple to implement and allow for business involvement.
 Development plans must ensure that policy requirements are viable for developments within the area covered.